DEATH ANGEL

 https://www.youtube.com/watch?v=YPcWPyxaEUg

-Thrashmetal and heavymetal were at a dead-end crossroad, after a decade of loud guitar-shredding and powerchord-strumming, something had to give.
-Most kept the status-quo and slowly faded away but a handful of them grew, matured and broke out of the mold ...for a little while.
+1990: when glam, thrash and heavymetal were facing a dead-end, after a decade of headbanging and powerchord-strumming ...something had to give.
+Most kept the status-quo, some slowly faded away, but a handful of them grew out of the box and broke out of the mold ...for a short while.

 Experimentation and evolution made them the exception.

-The speedmetal intro of "Seemingly Endless Time" bursts like a Tasmanian-devil until the off-set pattern sets-in pre-verse.
-A fine lite-thrash track, yet this number would be one of the only salute to their aggressive-metal past.
-"Stop" and "Disturbing The Peace" are new mosh-pit favorites, and starts to open-up even more, to a new vibe and groove.
-The heavyrock-beat keeps the pace in check on "The Organization" and on the inebriating "Ex-Tc".
-The background-choirs unashamedly reeks LEPPARD-ness.
-An arenarock-signature cleverly tapped into thrashmetal, another key elements this band now fully possessed.
+The speed-intro of "Seemingly Endless Time" bursts like a Tasmanian-devil until the off-set pattern sets-in pre-verse.
+A fine lite-thrash track, yet this number would be one of the only salute to their aggressive past.
+"Stop" and "Disturbing The Peace" are new mosh-pit favorites and starts to open-up even more, to a new vibe.
+The rock-beat keeps the pace in check on "The Organization" and on the inebriating "Ex-Tc" ...where background-choirs unashamedly reeks LEPPARD-ness.
+An arenarock-signature cleverly injected into thrashmetal, another key-elements this band now fully possessed.

-The powerless powerballad "A Room With A View" served as single #2 for the record, a beautiful melody-filled song, yet a tangible sign that a major-label was backstage pulling the strings and setting-up this play.
-Do you think with a name like DEATH ANGEL, that they artificially had a chance of becoming another BON JOVI or NELSON-type of hardrock hit ?
 The stand-out track is the eclectic "Discontinued" ...the song FAITH NO MORE never wrote.
-Grooves and alternative flavors and a slap-bass sub-rhythm that would make the RED HOT CHILI PEPPERS blush ...all this from the same boys that wrote "Kill As One" and "Final Death" a mere 3 years ago.
+Grooves and alternative flavors and a slap-bass sub-rhythm that would make the CHILI PEPPERS blush ...all this from the same baby boys that wrote "Kill As One" and "Final Death" a mere three years ago.

-After being given their walking-papers from Geffen, their unorthodox trajectory continued in 1993 with post-DEATH ANGEL band, minus original screamer Mark Osegueda, the appropriately named THE ORGANIZATION: a complete alternative-funk metal tribe.
+After being given their walking-papers from Geffen Records, this new wave continued with 1993's post-DEATH ANGEL band, minus original screamer Mark Osegueda, the appropriately named THE ORGANIZATION: a complete alt-funk-thrashy metal tribe.

 *